WI Workshop: Conversational Customer Interaction: Dialog between Industry and Academia

 • Lessons learned of the development and use of conversational user interfaces (e.g., Alexa skills, customer service chatbots, etc.)

 • Practical problems / challenges in the area of conversational customer interaction

 The goal of this workshop is to foster an intensive exchange between industry and academia and to provide networking opportunities for all participants.
 The workshop will be held as a half-day workshop and is organized to combine short presentations (“Lightning talks”) and interactive discussions in small groups.
 Therefore, all participants can contribute with their practical and / or research experience in several small group discussions to identify relevant practical problems and open research questions.
-There will be plenty of opportunity during coffee breaks for interactions and networking during the workshop.
+The workshop will take place virtually.
+Further information will be published in advance.

 Dr. Sara D’Onofrio, Business Engineering Institute St. Gallen (Schweiz), email@example.com